Spreadsheet-ready evidence base covering 120 case studies

 Defined a ten-theme schema, field rules, and data dictionary that every case had to follow.

-Processed cases through an AI-assisted extraction workflow with quote-per-claim guardrails.
+Processed cases through an AI-assisted first-pass extraction workflow with quote-per-claim guardrails.

 Turned the coded evidence into spreadsheet rollups, reporting tables, and plain-English querying.